eoyilmaz/stalker/docs/source/tutorial.rst

   commercial_project_structure.templates.append(task_template)

   # commit to database
-  db.DBSession.commit()  # no need to add anything, project is already on db
+  DBsession.commit()  # no need to add anything, project is already on db

 By defining a :class:`.FilenameTemplate` instance we have essentially told Stalker how to store :class:`.Version` instances created for :class:`.Task`